shriv/jekyll-now/_posts/2020-07-28-geospatial-data-of-waste-in-india.md

 [![](https://img.youtube.com/vi/tf1VA5jqmRo/0.jpg)](https://www.youtube.com/watch?v=tf1VA5jqmRo)

-The introduction to Assa Doron and Robin Jeffrey's opus, Waste of a Nation [1], begins with the provocatory question posed by Anamik Nagrik (A.N.): Why is India so filthy?
-A.N. asserts that it is the poor civic-mindedness of the Indian people.
+The introduction to Assa Doron and Robin Jeffrey's opus, Waste of a Nation [1], begins with the provocatory question posed by Anamik Nagrik: Why is India so filthy?
+He asserts that it is the poor civic-mindedness of the Indian people.
 While true to an extent, Doron and Jeffrey delve into the much deeper quagmire of interwoven complexities that belie the vision of filth in India.
 The authors prise apart layers of human and systemic issues to show that there is much more than the reductive view that Indians are lazy and not civic minded.
 The enmeshed complexities range from weak local governments, poor political goals for keeping up with the demands of rapid urbanisation, caste politics to incentive structures for  waste management initiatives.

 # Weak local governments with poor geospatial data

 A first order analysis of local government functionality, without involving their ability or motivation, is to provide good service to the people.
 But good service is predicated on knowing what the issues are, what fixes can be possible and how the fixes are working.
 'Fix' being a generic term for both reactive work (e.g. a blocked drain) and ongoing work (e.g. water for communities without connected water mains).

 Managing an area to an appropriate level of liveability is a delicate dance between services provided by the municipality and the citizens.
-A.N's vents highlight the disinterest of the citizens to protect their public spaces by doing their bit to keep them clean and useable by anyone.
+In his TED talk, Anamik Nagrik highlights the disinterest of the citizens to protect their public spaces by doing their bit to keep them clean and useable by anyone.
 His suggestions allow for the combined participation of municipality and citizen to make the changes they want to see in their surroundings.

 While citizens must do their part, the service provision requires an active local government that has a good purview of the problems and the available / possible / implemented fixes.
 Thus, data about the issues at hand are a critical resource for the service provider.
 However, Doron and Jeffrey highlight poor data as a key weakness of local governments.
 They go through two examples in their book: